dipien/releases-hub-gradle-plugin/README.md

 #### Upgrade dependencies

-This task execute the following steps if the project have at least one dependency to upgrade:
+This task creates a Github Pull Request for each groupId that have at least one dependency to upgrade.

+The following steps are executed for each `groupId`:

-* Creates the `headBranch` (if not exists)
+* Creates the `headBranch` (`headBranchPrefix` + `groupId`)  (if not exists)
 * Merge from the `baseBranch` to the `headBranch`
-* Upgrade all the dependencies on the `dependenciesClassNames`
+* Upgrade all the dependencies defined on the `dependenciesClassNames` for the `groupId`
-* Commit all the modified files
+* Create a commit for each dependency upgraded
-* Push the previous commit to the `headBranch`
+* Push the previous commits to the `headBranch`
 * Create a GitHub pull request from the `headBranch` to the `baseBranch`

 ```